 Of course part of the reason for the rise in street food is that on the face of it, it’s very affordable.
 But here’s the thing, we’ve all been to a street feast or some such other place with the thought that we can get a few good, high quality street food dishes and a few drinks for £20.
 Next thing you know, you’ve walked out £50 poorer, unable to pay the Netflix subscription asking yourself was the loss of ‘and chill’ for the next month really worth that one craft beer?

 But here’s the thing canny dining doesn’t have to be street food, it can actually be done at some of London’s best restaurants, even if they haven’t cottoned on to the issues millennials face.
-So we’ve put our heads together and come up with In Good Taste’s guide to dining at some of London’s best restaurants on a millennials puny budget.
+So we’ve put our heads together and come up with London Lamppost’s guide to dining at some of London’s best restaurants on a millennials puny budget.